widdowquinn/Teaching-2015-03-17-UoD_compgenvis/workshop_1/04-BLAST_and_MUMmer.md

 * Do the differences appear to be significant?
 * Is there any reason to choose one alignment tool over the other?

-** Exercise 5 - stretch goal (20min): Run a pairwise genome alignment between any pair of *Elizabethkingia* genomes from session 03, and visualise the comparison using `ACT` **
+** Exercise 5 - stretch goal (20min): Run a pairwise genome alignment between any pair of *Elizabethkingia* genomes from session 03, and visualise the comparison using `ACT`. **